-Maître Eckert was appointed to the Board as a Non-executive Director in 2013 and is a member of the Audit and Nominations Committees.
+Maître Eckert was appointed to the Board as a Non-executive Director in 2013 and is a member of the Audit Committee, and was a member of the Nominations Committee until April 2022.

 He graduated from Neuchâtel University, Switzerland, and holds an MBA from Haas School of Business, University of California Berkeley.